 The subject site is not located adjacent to private or public open space.
-There is only one public park within one-guarter mile of the subject site, but that is the Riverside Drive Dog Park and is designed specifically for a subset of the population that would be seeking recreational space for their pets.
+There is only one public park within one-quarter mile of the subject site, but that is the Riverside Drive Dog Park and is designed specifically for a subset of the population that would be seeking recreational space for their pets.
 The next closest public open space would be Wortman Park, which is located slightly over on-quarter mile from the subject site.
 There is some school property within one-quarter mile of the site, but this is private property and is not necessarily readily available for use by the general public.
 The factor for high density residential development calls for open space to be adjacent to the site, not within a certain distance.
 While there some opportunities for access to open space within one-half mile of the subject site, there is not any usable open space adjacent to the site.
-Therefore, staff is recommending a condition of approval to require that, if the site is developed with multiple-family residential uses, an area equivalent to 10 percent of the gross size of the site shall be reserved for usable open space for residents of the multiplefamily development site.
+Therefore, the Planning Commission is recommending a condition of approval to require that, if the site is developed with multiple-family residential uses, an area equivalent to 7 percent of the gross size of the site shall be reserved for usable open space for residents of the multiple-family development site.
 The condition of approval should clarify that the usable open space area will be in addition to the required landscape areas along the west and south property lines.
-The condition of approval should also state that the usable open space area shall be a contiguous area, shall be located outside of the front yard setback area, and may be counted towards the minimum 25 percent of the site area that must be landscaped.
+The condition of approval should also state that the usable open space area shall be a contiguous area with each dimension being at least 15 feet in length, shall be located outside of the front yard setback area, and may be counted towards the minimum 25 percent of the site area that must be landscaped.